 In 1962, after winning both the state singles tennis championship and the CWGA Match Play, Joan was awarded the Robert Russell award as the outstanding amateur athlete in the state.
 In 1981 Birkland was named to the Colorado Sports Hall of Fame.

-Birkland has served as executive director of the Sportswomen of Colorado since the 1970s.
+Birkland served as executive director of the Sportswomen of Colorado since the 1970s.
+She continued to play golf into her 90th year, passing away June 15, 2019.

 1995 Golf Person of the Year